If you Google 'Is the Universe a fractal', it tends to pop up with results that say it isn't, which is true.

 What about the Universe?

-Currently, in line with our present comprehension of the cosmos, it is not inherently organized in a fractal structure.
-Yet, the emerging body of research revealing fractal-esque patterns among the components of the Universe has the potential to reshape our perspective on this matter.
-Athough the Universe might not adhere strictly to a fractal pattern, it exhibits characteristics reminiscent of fractal-like formations.
+In line with our present comprehension of the cosmos, it is not inherently organized in a fractal structure.
+Yet, the emerging body of research revealing fractal-esque patterns among the universe's components has the potential to reshape our perspective on this matter.
+Though the Universe might not adhere strictly to a fractal pattern, it exhibits characteristics reminiscent of fractal-like formations.

 Why fractal cosmology is important?
 It's Simple.